yasirbhutta/yasirbhutta.github.io/ms-excel/docs/basics.md

 - By default, Microsoft Excel provides one worksheet in a workbook.
 - Calculations can be made based on data from multiple worksheets.
 - Each Worksheet has a tab.
-- T0 activate a particular sheet, you can click on its respective tab.
+- To activate a particular sheet, you can click on its respective tab.

 ### Columns & Rows